ubinexus/sonic-utilities/doc/Command-Reference.md

              for example 3 -> 0b'0011 , means running on lane0 and lane1
 - Example:
     ```
-        admin@sonic:~$ sudo config muxcable prbs 1 1 3 3
+        admin@sonic:~$ sudo config muxcable prbs enable 1 1 3 3
 	PRBS config sucessful
+        admin@sonic:~$  sudo config muxcable prbs disable 1 0
+        PRBS disable sucessful
     ```

-**config muxcable loopback**
+**config muxcable loopback enable/disable**

-This command is used for setting the configuration of loopback on a port user provides.
-In addition to port the user also needs to provides the target and lane map on which the user intends to run loopback on.
+This command is used for setting the configuration and enable/disable of loopback on a port user provides.
+While enabling in addition to port the user also needs to provides the target and lane map on which the user intends to run loopback on.
+The target reflects where the enable/dsiable will happen.

 - Usage:
   ```
-  config muxcable loopback [OPTIONS] PORT TARGET LANE_MAP
+  config muxcable loopback enable [OPTIONS] PORT TARGET LANE_MAP
+  config muxcable loopback disable [OPTIONS] PORT TARGET
   ```

 While configuring the muxcable, users needs to configure the following fields for the operation